-Tipp: Use the standard properties for keywords, subject, etc. to store additional information about the performed changes in your templates.
+Tip: Use the standard properties for keywords, subjects, etc. to store additional information about the performed changes in your templates.

-The opened file will have the current document name and a current timestamp added to the name.
+After recovering, the file opens with the current document name and a current timestamp added to the name.

 That’s it!
 We appreciate your feedback!
 Please share your thoughts by sending an email to firstname.lastname@example.org.